 NUNM policy, Oregon State law and the guidelines of OSHA and the CDC require that all NUNM students participate in tuberculosis surveillance.
 Incoming students, transfer students, and students returning after leave of absence of more than one year are required to have a QuantiFERON Gold in-tube TB blood test.

-Students who anticipate needing academic accommodations due to a disability please contact Morgan Chicarelli, Director of Student Life and Inclusion, for information regarding this process.
+Students who anticipate needing academic accommodations due to a disability please contact Morgan Chicarelli, Director of Academic Success & Access, for information regarding this process.
 Notification of academic accommodations can take up to four weeks to process.
 New students should begin the process as soon as possible.